shivajasti/shivajasti/README.md

 - 👋 Hi, I’m @shivajasti
-- 👀 I’m interested in learn and discuss python.
+- 👀 I’m interested to learn and discuss python.
 - 🌱 I’m currently learning programming languages.
 - 💞️ I’m looking to collaborate on learnings and discussions related to coding.
 - 📫 Can reach me on twitter ..